xp-squared/NN-Video-Colorization/README.md

 To-Do List:
 1. Download and prepare the dataset : DONE
 2. Write code for extracting frames : DONE  <br>
-2.1 turn frames grayscale :
+2.1 turn frames grayscale : DONE
 3. Build CNN model with pytorch :
 4. Train CNN model with grayscale frames and compare with the original ground truth from these videos :
 5. Reassemble colored frames into a video :